-Dvara Research Foundation and xKDR Forum invite submissions for a one-day workshop planned for June 26, 2021.
-The workshop will feature five research papers and one-panel discussion.
+Dvara Research Foundation and NorthernArc Capital is conducting a one-day workshop on July 17, 2021.
+The workshop will feature five research papers and a one-panel discussion.
 The workshop aims to cover presentations and discussions across the following set of research topics:

 Click here to access the agenda of the workshop.